 The Japanese yen has been the main beneficiary from a shift towards assets investors deem safer.

 It rose as much as 0.3% to 108.07 yen per dollar, close to its strongest level since Jan.
 10, after negotiations in Washington on Wednesday aimed at averting U.S. tariffs on Mexican goods showed little sign of progress.

 U.S. President Donald Trump unexpectedly told Mexico last week to take a harder line on curbing illegal immigration or face 5% tariffs on all its exports to the United States.

 The Mexican peso, already saddled with trade concerns, took a hit after credit ratings agency Fitch downgraded its sovereign debt rating on Wednesday by a notch from BBB+ to BBB, just two notches above junk status.

 The dollar index against a basket of six major currencies stooped to a two-month low of 96.749 midweek as benchmark U.S. yields declined sharply this week to 21-month lows on investor risk aversion and heightened prospects of the Federal Reserve cutting interest rates.
-(Additional reporting by Shinichi Saoshiro in Tokyo; Editing by Catherine Evans)
+(Editing by Catherine Evans and Kirsten Donovan)